zcorleissen/documentation/source/api_v2_getting_started.rst

 Rate Limiting
 ~~~~~~~~~~~~~

-You can make up to 100 requests per minute.
+You can make up to 100 requests per second.
 You can check the HTTP response headers of any API request to see your current rate limit status:

 .. code-block:: bash